2.75 Inches On A Ruler

 • Fraction: Alternatively, 2.75 inches can be expressed as 2 ¾ inches.
 This mixed fraction clearly shows two whole inches and three-quarters of an inch.

 Understanding both representations is essential because different situations might call for different notations.
-For instance, a woodworking project might benefit from fractional notations, while a scientific experiment might prefer decimal precision.
+Take this case: a woodworking project might benefit from fractional notations, while a scientific experiment might prefer decimal precision.

 Visualizing 2.75 Inches on a Ruler